-□ A fundamental responsibility of the Emergency Medical Technician is to conserve life, to alleviate suffering, to promote health, to do no harm, and to encourage the quality and equal availability of emergency medical care. ☐ The Emergency Medical Technician provides services based on human need, with respect for human dignity, unrestricted by consideration of nationality, race creed, color, or status. ☐ The Emergency Medical Technician does not use professional knowledge and skills in any enterprise detrimental to the public well-being. ☐ The Emergency Medical Technician respects and holds confidence of all information of a confidential nature obtained in the course of professional work unless required by law to divulge such information. ☐ The Emergency Medical Technician, as a citizen, understands and upholds the law and performs the duties of citizenship; as a professional, the Emergency Medical Technician has the never-ending responsibility to work with concerned citizens and other health care professionals in promoting a high standard of emergency medical care to all people. ☐ The Emergency Medical Technician shall maintain professional competence and demonstrate concern for the competence of other members of the Emergency Medical Services health care team. □ An Emergency Medical Technician assumes responsibility in defining and upholding standards of professional practice and education. ☐ The Emergency Medical Technician assumes responsibility for individual professional actions and judgment, both in dependent and independent emergency functions, and knows and upholds the laws, which affect the practice of the Emergency Medical Technician. ☐ The Emergency Medical Technician has the responsibility to be aware of and participate in matters of legislation affecting the Emergency Medical Technician and the Emergency Medical Services System. ☐ The Emergency Medical Technician adheres to standards of personal ethics, which reflect credit upon the profession. ☐ Emergency Medical Technicians, or groups of Emergency Medical Technicians, who advertise professional services, do so in conformity with the dignity of the profession. ☐ The Emergency Medical Technicians has an obligation to protect the public by not delegating to a person less qualified, any service which requires the professional competence of an Emergency Medical Technician. ☐ The Emergency Medical Technician will work harmoniously with and sustain confidence in Emergency Medical Technician associates, the nurse, the physician, and other members of the Emergency Medical Services health care team. ☐ The Emergency Medical Technician refuses to participate in unethical procedures and assumes the responsibility to expose incompetence or unethical conduct of others to the appropriate authority in a proper and professional manner.
+- 1. A fundamental responsibility of the Emergency Medical Technician is to conserve life, alleviate suffering, promote health, do no harm, and encourage the quality and equal availability of emergency medical care. - 2.
+The Emergency Medical Technician provides services based on human need, with respect for human dignity, unrestricted by consideration of nationality, race, creed, color, or status. - 3.
+The Emergency Medical Technician does not use professional knowledge and skills in any enterprise detrimental to the public well-being. - 4.
+The Emergency Medical Technician respects and holds confidence in all information of a confidential nature obtained in the course of professional work unless required by law to divulge such information. - 5.
+The Emergency Medical Technician, as a citizen, understands and upholds the law and performs the duties of citizenship; as a professional, the Emergency Medical Technician has the never-ending responsibility to work with concerned citizens and other healthcare professionals in promoting a high standard of emergency medical care to all people. - 6.
+The Emergency Medical Technician shall maintain professional competence and demonstrate concern for the competence of other members of the Emergency Medical Services healthcare team. - 7.
+An Emergency Medical Technician assumes responsibility in defining and upholding standards of professional practice and education. - 8.
+The Emergency Medical Technician assumes responsibility for individual professional actions and judgment, both in dependent and independent emergency functions, and knows and upholds the laws that affect the practice of the Emergency Medical Technician. - 9.
+The Emergency Medical Technician has the responsibility to be aware of and participate in matters of legislation affecting the Emergency Medical Technician and the Emergency Medical Services System. - 10.
+The Emergency Medical Technician adheres to standards of personal ethics, which reflect credit upon the profession. - 11.
+Emergency Medical Technicians, or groups of Emergency Medical Technicians, who advertise professional services, do so in conformity with the dignity of the profession.

+- 12. The Emergency Medical Technician has an obligation to protect the public by not delegating to a person less qualified any service that requires the professional competence of an Emergency Medical Technician. - 13.
+The Emergency Medical Technician will work harmoniously with and sustain confidence in Emergency Medical Technician associates, the nurse, the physician, and other members of the Emergency Medical Services healthcare team. - 14.
+The Emergency Medical Technician refuses to participate in unethical procedures and assumes the responsibility to expose incompetence or unethical conduct of others to the appropriate authority in a proper and professional manner.